CleanroomMC/cleanroom-website/docs/groovy-script/mods/extrautils2/grid_power_passive_generator.md

     mods.extrautils2.grid_power_passive_generator.setPowerMultiplier(String, IWorldPowerMultiplier)
     ```

 - Sets the function used to determine what the Grid Power produced by the given generator is reduced by in the format `generator`, `scaling`.
-Scaling consists of floats controlling first how much GP the effect will activate at followed by the multiplier.:
+Scaling consists of floats controlling first how much GP the effect will activate at followed by the multiplier:

     ```groovy:no-line-numbers
     mods.extrautils2.grid_power_passive_generator.setScaling(ResourceLocation, float...)
     ```

 - Sets the function used to determine what the Grid Power produced by the given generator is reduced by in the format `generator`, `scaling`.
-Scaling consists of floats controlling first how much GP the effect will activate at followed by the multiplier.:
+Scaling consists of floats controlling first how much GP the effect will activate at followed by the multiplier:

     ```groovy:no-line-numbers
     mods.extrautils2.grid_power_passive_generator.setScaling(String, float...)